Foundations of Trauma - An Introduction to Life-Threat, Traumatic Loss, and Moral Injury

 Audience: This training is tailored for leaders and peer support experts in the military, law-enforcement, firefighting, and emergency medicine professions.

-This cross-disciplinary workshop aims to introduce Law Enforcement professionals to the concept of moral trauma and its relevance to modern conflict and policing.
-This session draws from the disciplines of process-relational philosophy, moral psychology, psychological trauma, and counterinsurgency doctrine to deliver a comprehensive introduction to understanding moral trauma specific to the Law Enforcement professions and Post 9/11-era combat Veterans.
+This cross-disciplinary workshop aims to introduce leaders of military & first-responder organizations and their peer support teams to the concept of moral injury and explains its relevance to psychological trauma in an operational setting.
+This session draws from the disciplines of process-relational philosophy, moral psychology, and psychological trauma to deliver a comprehensive introduction to understanding moral injury.
 Responsible phenomenological accounts are leveraged to provide a vivid understanding of how potentially morally injurious experiences (PMIE’s) manifest in real-time under traumatic conditions.
-A specific emphasis is placed on understanding trauma in the context of counterinsurgency and stability operations.

-(1) Participants will be able to differentiate the 3 sources of psychological trauma including life-threat, traumatic loss, and moral injury specifically within the context of the law enforcement professions.
+(1) Participants will be able to differentiate the 3 sources of psychological trauma including life-threat, traumatic loss, and moral injury and describe how these sources appear in modern conflict and crisis.

-(2) Participants will be able to define moral injury.
-They will be able to explain the 3 primary determinants of guilt (responsibility, justification, wrongdoing), list 8 situational variables that influence the magnitude of guilt, and understand how these variables emerge within the modern operating environment.
+(4) Participants will be able to define moral injury.
+They will be able to explain 3 of the primary determinants for moral injury (responsibility, justification, wrongdoing) and describe at least 3 situational or tactical variables that can amplify moral trauma.